-- 1. This South African Auditing Practice Statement (SAAPS) provides guidance to Registered Auditors on the layout and wording of assurance reports, which guidance is in accordance with the requirements of the International Standards on Auditing (ISAs) and the International Standards on Review Engagements (ISREs), and in compliance with South African legal and regulatory jurisdictional requirements, mainly the Companies Act, 2008 (Act No. 71 of 2008) (Companies Act) and the Public Audit Act, 2004 (Act No. 25 of 2004) (PAA).
-Reading this SAAPS is not a substitute for reading the ISAs, the ISREs, the Companies Act and the PAA as relevant to the matters addressed in this SAAPS. - 2.
-The ISAs and ISREs dealtaddressed with in this SAAPS are: - ISA 700 (Revised) Forming an Opinion and Reporting on Financial Statements; - ISA 701 Communicating Key Audit Matters in the Independent Auditor's Report; - ISA 705 (Revised) Modifications to the Opinion in the Independent Auditor's Report; - ISA 706 (Revised) Emphasis of Matter Paragraphs and Other Matter
+- 1. This South African Auditing Practice Statement (SAAPS) provides guidance to Registered Auditors on the layout and wording of assurance reports in accordance with the requirements of the International Standards on Auditing (ISAs) and the International Standards on Review Engagements (ISREs) and in compliance with South African jurisdictional requirements, mainly the Companies Act, 2008 (Act No. 71 of 2008) (Companies Act) and the Public Audit Act, 2004 (Act No. 25 of 2004) (PAA).
+Reading this SAAPS is not a substitute for reading the ISAs, the ISREs, the Companies Act and the PAA. - 2.
+The ISAs and ISREs dealt with in this SAAPS are: - ISA 700 (Revised) Forming an Opinion and Reporting on Financial Statements14; - ISA 701 Communicating Key Audit Matters in the Independent Auditor's Report15; - ISA 705 (Revised) Modifications to the Opinion in the Independent Auditor's Report16; - ISA 706 (Revised) Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report17; - ISA 720 (Revised) The Auditors Responsibilities Relating to Other Information18; - Proposed ISA 800 (Revised) Special Considerations Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks19; - ISA 570 (Revised) Going Concern20; - ISA 600 Special Considerations Audits of Group Financial Statements (Including the Work of Component Auditors)21; and